MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 ---
 # Screen capture to video

 This article describes how to use the Windows.Graphics.Capture APIs to capture video of the screen or an app window.
 For information on screen capturing still images, see [Screeen capture](screen-capture-video).
-To download a working sample that captures the screen to a video file that you can use to learn or as a starting point for your own app, see TBD.

 ## Overview of the video capture process
 This article provides a walkthrough of an example app that records the contents of a window to a video file.
 While it may seem like there is a lot of code required to implement this scenario, the high-level structure of a screen recorder app is fairly simple.
 The screen capture process uses three primary UWP features: